Vaeshkar/create-ai-chat-context/README.md

 When working with AI coding assistants (ChatGPT, Claude, Copilot, Cursor, Augment, Warp, etc.), every new chat session loses all context.
 You have to re-explain your project architecture, technical decisions, why you chose X over Y, what you accomplished in previous sessions, and known issues.
 This wastes significant time in every chat session.

-Unlike other AI context tools that focus on project planning and rules, `create-ai-chat-context` focuses on preserving conversation history and technical decisions across sessions.
-It works with ALL AI assistants and maintains institutional knowledge through files like `conversation-log.md`, `technical-decisions.md`, and `known-issues.md`.

 ## The Solution

-`create-ai-chat-context` creates a `.ai/` knowledge base in your project that AI assistants read at the start of each chat. **Plus optional `.aicf/` format for 85% token reduction.** Result: AI gets full context immediately.
+`create-ai-chat-context` creates a `.ai/` knowledge base in your project that AI assistants read at the start of each chat.
+Result: AI gets full context immediately.
 No more re-explaining.

 ### 📁 What Gets Created